 Though in 2023, a certain number of modern Windows users still feel trouble formatting hard drives, such as in Windows 11.
 In other words, not many people are able to use their hard drives because they aren't easy to format.
 So, let's find out why that is and how you can fix it.

 There are plenty of ways to format a hard drive.
 So, which one is the best?
 Here is a list of top ways that are 100% working in formatting hard drives in Windows 11, and you may select and follow one to accomplish the task here:

 - #1.
 EaseUS Partition Master

 - #4.
 CMD - Diskpart Command Line

 Whereas other options put you in vulnerable positions or don't format your hard drive as effectively.
-Therefore, it's important to understand that a third-party tool like EaseUS Partition Master offers everything, including convenience and ease of usage.
-The only thing you need to do is download and install it.
+Therefore, it's important that you select a suitable disk formatter for Windows 11 for help.

-The first and the most reliable option to format your external hard drive is EaseUS Partition Master Free.
-We've already explored why it's better than the other in-built options in your Windows.
-That's why this tool is the first method we're going to use.
+EaseUS Partition Master Free is the first and the most reliable option to format your external hard drive in Windows 11.
+In the following table, we've already explored why it's better than the other in-built options in your Windows.
+That's why this tool is the first method we'd like to recommend you and other Windows owners to use.

-But, to add further emphasis on this tool's importance, let's explore a few options that it offers, such as:
+But, to add further emphasis on this tool's importance, let's explore a few amazing options that EaseUS Partition Master offers, such as: